Losing Weight before Surgery: How to Shed Those Last Stubborn Kilos Before a Procedure

 How to Shed Stubborn Kilos Before Bariatric or Body Contouring Surgery

-Once you’ve made the decision to get bariatric surgery (or contouring surgery after you’ve had gastric banding or a gastric sleeve), it’s time to dedicate your efforts to getting ready FOR surgery, including losing weight.
+Once you’ve made the decision to get bariatric surgery (or contouring surgery after you’ve had gastric banding or a gastric sleeve), it’s time to dedicate your efforts to getting prepared for your procedure, including losing weight before surgery

 You’ll have to lose some of the weight on your own before surgery, but fortunately there are specialists who work with the nutritional and psychological aspects of undertaking a major lifestyle shift – such as undergoing gastric surgery and completely changing your eating habits.